 Hebrew OCR, which gives an ability to convert Hebrew scripts to editable formats, is a relatively new option that many OCR software still do not support it out of the box.
 ReadIRIS was the first major OCR application to offer support for Hebrew optical character recognition on the PC platform.
 More recently, ABBYY FineReader has introduced an option for Hebrew OCR in version 11.
 ABBYY FineReader Server had separate language pack to add Hebrew OCR option.
 But since April of 2020 Hebrew language pack is included in ABBYY FineReader Server .

-Both ABBYY and IRIS also offer Hebrew OCR options in their enterprise server OCR solutions, FineReader Server and IRISDocument Server.
-In both cases support for Hebrew OCR is optional, so when purchasing be sure to select the correct version.
+ABBYY also offer Hebrew OCR options in their enterprise server OCR solutions, and FineReader Server.
+In this cases support for Hebrew OCR is optional, so when purchasing be sure to select the correct version.
 The links below will take you directly to versions that support Hebrew OCR.
 Lighter versions of IRIS ReadIRIS like ReadIRIS PDF or ReadIRIS PDF for Mac do not support Hebrew scripts.